wk642/tin-ta-maytoes/README.md

   - ***SCENE 4**
     > As a user,
     When I click the back button,
-    Then I will be back at the list of messags
+    Then I will be back at the list of messages
 - components updates
 - endpoint updates
 - features